WSUReuther/SuperManual/docs/02_arrangement/02_02_special-formats.md

         - Folder items in groups by subject heading rather than individually, when possible.
 Alternately, folder by publication title if amount so warrants (i.e. there is at least one folder).
         - Regardless of processing Level, publications should be minimally inventoried.
 Use of the materials may dictate further processing, such as an inventory by publication title, later.

-!!! note: past practice has been to separate publications from the collections and catalog them, under purview of the Reuther Librarian (a position that no longer exists).
+!!! note past practice has been to separate publications from the collections and catalog them, under purview of the Reuther Librarian (a position that no longer exists).

 ## Microfilm and Microfiche